Norman Shepard

 Norman Westbrook Shepard (August 20, 1897 – August 22, 1977) was a head coach of various college athletics at several American colleges and universities.
 He is best known for being the only Division I college basketball coach to go undefeated in his first season coaching.
-His 1923–24 Tar Heels team finished the season with a 26–0 record and was retroactively named the national champion by the Helms Athletic Foundation and the Premo-Porretta Power Poll.
+His 1923–24 Tar Heels team finished the season with a 26–0 record, was retroactively named the national champion by the Helms Athletic Foundation, and was retroactively listed as the top-ranked team by the Premo-Porretta Power Poll.

 Background and family

 He was born Norman Westbrook Shepard, third son of Alexander Hurlbutt Shepard and Mary Augusta Westbrook.

 Shepard attended the University of North Carolina and after graduating played minor league baseball for a time.
 Before becoming a head coach, Shepard spent three years abroad in France during World War I in the United States army as an artilleryman.

 In 1928, he married Edith Ruckert, of Brooklyn, NY, in Peking, China.

 Norman's family had various ties to athletics at North Carolina.
 His brother, Bo Shepard, became the head coach for North Carolina after Norman, and two of his other brothers, Carlyle Shepard and Alex Shepard, played basketball for North Carolina.